-Accord to AKW Medical, an EKG Machine is generally used on people with a heart murmur, arrhythmia (irregular heart beat), myocardial infarctions (heart attacks), and for seizures.
+According to AKW Medical, an EKG Machine is generally used on people with a heart murmur, arrhythmia (irregular heartbeat), myocardial infarctions (heart attacks), and for seizures.

 MAC 5500 HD

-- Advanced algorithms in ECG analysis and interpretation.
+- Offers advanced algorithms in ECG analysis and interpretation.

-- Easy-to-use applications and features streamline productivity and workflow.
+- Easy-to-use applications and features for streamlining productivity and workflow.

-- Digital CAM-HD acquisition module helps reduce noise and artifact for clearer ECG tracings and improved accuracy in detecting the presence of pacemaker spikes.
+- Digital CAM-HD acquisition module reduces noise and artifact for clearer ECG tracings and improved accuracy in detecting the presence of pacemaker spikes.

-- Large field-of-view display provides a clear view of the screen from any angle.
+- A large field-of-view (FOV) display that provides a clear view of the screen from any angle.

-- Extensive customization – including display and final-report formatting – accommodates individual user preferences.
+- Extensive customization; including the display and final-report formatting to accommodate individual user preferences.

-- Barcode and magnetic card reader options help reduce errors by automating the input of patient data.
+- Barcode and magnetic card reader accessories to help reduce errors by automating the input of patient data.

-- Security protocols and user-configurable password protection help address data security and HIPAA concerns.
+- Security protocols and user-configurable password protection to help address data security and HIPAA concerns.